 on-ground intensive sessions; in-person learning with faculty and peers during required intensive sessions in Knoxville, Tennessee as scheduled by program administration.

-clinical practicum courses; abundant and diverse clinical experiences are available to program students to ensure graduates are ready to enter practice.
+clinical practicum courses; abundant and diverse clinical experiences are available to program residents to ensure graduates are ready to enter practice.

 Indiana (Fort Wayne)

-To facilitate clinical learning and for consistency with clinical educator oversight, students will be required to relocate at the beginning of the clinical phase, if they do not already reside in the region to which they are assigned by the program.
+To facilitate clinical learning and for consistency with clinical educator oversight, residents will be required to relocate prior to the beginning, if they do not already reside in the region to which they are assigned by the program.
 Preference for clinical campus assignment will be elicited during the application process.

 Find out all you need to know about our programs, financial aid, scholarships, admission requirements and more.
 Start your journey at South College by completing the form below.